Adaptive Refinement for Unstructured T-Splines with Linear Complexity: Refinement

 The direction indices of new edges created during refinement are defined through the rules \begin{enumerate} \item The children $\edge_1,\edge_2$ of an edge $\edge$ as in Algorithm~\ref{alg: subdiv}, line~\ref{alg line: edge children}, have the same direction index as their parent. \item Other new edges such as $\tilde \edge$ in Algorithm~\ref{alg: subdiv}, line~\ref{alg line: other new edge}, have the same direction index as their opposite edges. \end{enumerate}

 \end{df}

+For practical purposes, it is important to find a configuration of direction indices with a small number of distinct indices for a given unstructured mesh.
+We suggest the following approach: for any two edges $\edge$ and $\edge'$, we write $\edge\sim\edge'$ if $\edge$ and $\edge'$ are opposite edges of a common neighboring cell.
+In addition, we require that the relation $\sim$ is reflexive and transitive, such that $\edge\sim\edge'$ is equivalent to the fact that the rule \eqref{eq: di criterion} enforces $\di(\edge)=\di(\edge')$.
+We draw an undirected graph, where each node represents an equivalence class $[\edge]$ (with $[\edge]=[\edge'] \Leftrightarrow \edge\sim\edge'$), and two nodes $[\edge]$, $[\edge']$ are connected if $\edge$ and $\edge'$ are adjacent edges of a common neighboring cell.
+This construction reduces our problem to a standard graph coloring problem, for which we can apply existing approaches, see, e.g., \cite{Farzaneh:2022}.
+In the context of totally unstructured meshes, this approach is presented in more detail in \ref{sec: other meshes}.

 In the following, we assume that there exists a direction labeling.
-This is an important assumption, as there exist meshes for which no direction labeling is possible.
-According to \cite[Definition~7.2.2]{Morgenstern:2017}, these are called \emph{totally unstructured}, see Figure~\ref{fig: tu mesh} for an illustration and Section~\ref{sec: other meshes} in the appendix for generalized direction indices on these meshes.
+This is an important assumption, as there exist meshes for which no direction labeling is possible, since the graph constructed above may have self-connected nodes.
+According to \cite[Definition~7.2.2]{Morgenstern:2017}, these meshes are called \emph{totally unstructured}, see Figure~\ref{fig: tu mesh} for an illustration and~\ref{sec: other meshes} for generalized direction indices on these meshes.

 Our refinement algorithm is described in Algorithm~\ref{alg: ref} and example outputs are shown in Figure~\ref{fig: refinement example}.